brendanjcaffrey/motion-launchimages/README.md

 This method does nothing if it's not taking screenshots, so it's safe to leave in your code.

-If you need to do some processing to get your app in the state it needs to be in for the screenshot, you can use `Motion::LaunchImages.taking?` to check whether the app is being prepared to take a screenshot.
+If you need to do some processing to get your app ready for the screenshot, you can use `Motion::LaunchImages.taking?` to check whether the app is being screenshoted.
 For example, if you have a table in your main view, you might want to empty it out like this:

 ```ruby
 class MainViewController